TimefoldAI/timefold-solver/python/README.md

 For a full API spec, visit [the Timefold Documentation](https://timefold.ai/docs/timefold-solver/latest).

-## Licensing and usage

-Unlike the ASL-licensed Community Edition in this repo, the Enterprise Edition is not open source.
-If you wish to use the Enterprise Edition in a production environment, please [contact Timefold](https://timefold.ai/company/contact/) to obtain the appropriate license.

 ## Legal notice

 Timefold Solver for Python is a derivative work of OptaPy,